 Statute of Limitations

-The statute of limitations for dog bite incidents in Florida is, in most cases, four years.
-You mustn’t wait any longer than four years from the date of the incident to take legal action against the dog owner liable for your injuries.
+The statute of limitations for dog bite incidents in Florida is, in most cases, two years.
+You mustn’t wait any longer than two years from the date of the incident to take legal action against the dog owner liable for your injuries.
 Our firm is prepared to work towards the compensation you require to heal today.

 Contact Our Tampa Dog Bite Lawyer

 Dog bites are relatively uncommon, however, if you’ve been bitten by a dog, you need an attorney on your side who you can trust to fight for the entire compensation to which you are entitled.
 Contact Merricks Law Group today to learn more about how our knowledgeable attorneys can assist you.